-In Victorian times Battersea was considered so unpopular as a location that its station was named Clapham Junction, with planners hoping it might acquire some of the desirability of its neighbour.
-To this day Clapham Junction station sits squarely and somewhat confusingly in the centre of Battersea, but the profile of the area couldn't be more different.
-Now heralded as one of London’s most popular neighbor hoods and known for its great community spirit, the area’s particular draw for young families has earned it the nickname ‘Nappy Valley’.
-Battersea is also abuzz with young professionals, attracted here by the proximity to central London, the cafe and restaurant culture and the shopping amenities.
+Now heralded as one of London’s most popular neighbourhoods and known for its great community spirit, Battersea’s popularity among young families has earned it the nickname ‘Nappy Valley’.
+The area is also abuzz with young professionals, attracted here by the proximity to central London, the cafe and restaurant culture and the shopping amenities.
 Whether milling around Northcote Road Market or simply enjoying the green spaces, life in Battersea ticks along at a happy, upbeat pace.
 With so many attractions on the doorstep, excellent transport links and one of the lowest rates of council tax in London, it’s no wonder that house hunters are turning their attention to Battersea.

 Architecture and property

 By the late 19th century Battersea had developed into a major town and railway centre.
 The effect of this was that a population of 6,000 in 1840 had increased to 168,000 by 1910 and, except three parks, farmland was built over for railway sheds and tracts of housing.

 In the south of the area, the streets surrounding Northcote Road have well preserved Victorian terraces.
 There remains a wealth of period conversions in Battersea, and a selection of complete Edwardian homes and Victorian villas, as well as a stock of ex local authority flats and terraces.
 Battersea Square offers a stock of mansion blocks and riverside apartments.

 For house price information please visit the sold data tab.